GeneMAP-Research/genemap-research.github.io/docs/gwas/idat-to-vcf.md

 - This can be downloaded from [here](https://emea.support.illumina.com/downloads/iaap-genotyping-cli.html){:target="_blank"}

+{: .highlight }
-  **Note** You need to create an account, and then you can download it freely.
+> You need to create an account, and then you can download it freely.

 - Alternatively, you can run the code below.
 This was adapted from the [gtc2vcf github page](https://github.com/freeseek/gtc2vcf){:target="_blank"}